- 6-7 Potatoes

 - 50 g Grated Cheese

 ' Ever since Sir Walter Raleigh introduced the potato into Ireland in 1589 , it has become a staple part of our diet, and can be cooked and used in many different ways. ' Boiled , Roasted , Chipped , Mashed .
 They are even used in some Italian pasta (Gnocchi ) , yes potatoes are truly versatile , they feature in many recipes from cottage pie to fish 'n' chips.
-The French more than anybody have found new and exciting uses for the humble potato , Dauphinoise are basically cream potatoes with onions & garlic.
+The French more than anybody have found new and exciting uses for the humble potato.
+This dauphinoise potato recipe is basically cream potatoes with onions & garlic.

 - Dice the onion and mix together with the garlic and oil.

 - Thinly slice the potatoes, no need to peel them .